 If the translations of your cart and checkout pages aren’t automatically loaded to your site, you may be missing the localization files.
 To find out, follow these steps:

-- Check the wp-content/languages/plugins/ folder to see if you have localization file (.mo and .po) for WooCommerce in your secondary language.
+- Check the wp-content/languages/plugins/ folder to see if you have MO and PO for WooCommerce in your secondary language.
 Names of the files should be woocommerce-[locale-code].po and woocommerce-[locale-code].mo.

-If a theme or a plugin that you are using for your webshop does not have a translation for languages that you use you can translate strings by yourself.
-You should do the following:
+If a theme or a plugin that you are using for your online store does not provide localization files, you can translate strings by yourself.

-- In the Select strings within domain dropdown, choose the domain for theme or plugin that is not showing correct translation.
+- In the Select strings within domain dropdown, choose the domain for the theme or plugin the string comes from.
 This is a very important step since different themes or plugins can use the same text (string) in different places.
-You have to translate the right occurrence of the string.
+You have to translate the correct occurrence of the string.

-- In the Search for field enter the string that you want to find and click the Search button.
+- In the Search for field enter the text of the string that you want to find and click the Search button.

-- If a string is already translated by theme authors or if the translation is imported it will be marked with yellow color.
-In this example, Spanish translation already exists but you can change it if needed.
+- Click the plus icon to enter the missing translation, and click outside the window to save.
+If a string is already translated by theme authors or if the translation is imported it will show up automatically.
+In the example below, a French translation already exists, but you can change it if needed.